daudix/daudix.one/content/snug-nook/index.md

 </div>

 {% alert(fact=true) %}
 In the process of setting up the Matrix mirror and adding the "Abuse Management" bot, I managed to get on the nerves of the homerver moderator because the bot is in fact not a bot and is manually added and approved, so I got called out publicly.
-As usual, I'm causing trouble in the process of doing something, classic me.
+As usual, I'm unintentionally causing trouble in the process of doing something, classic me.
 {% end %}